 We are looking for works of art sized 8 x 10 in or under (before framing) priced to sell as “giftable art”.
 We are also looking for original ornaments and other “giftable” holiday art (such as wearable items, ceramics, etc).
 Please email us with your interest in participating.
-(Jpegs are helpful if you have them, but not required.)
-The exhibit will be displayed from November 11 through the end of the year.
+(Jpegs are required 5 to 10 images.)
+Please send images by November 4, to firstname.lastname@example.org.
+The exhibit will be displayed from November 11, through the end of the year.
 A reception will be held during the Holiday Stroll.

 Plein Air on the Yellowstone, a week-long paint-out sponsored by the Livingston Center for Art and Culture, culminated in an exhibit, on display for the Livingston Art Walk on Friday, August 22 from 5:30 to 8:00 PM.
 With thirty artists from Montana, Utah, Idaho, Minnesota, and Texas, this 6th annual event was the largest and most successful yet!
 The artists checked in over the weekend, and had their blank canvasses stamped with the date to show that all submitted works were created during the week of the paint-out.